Here Comes an Old Soldier from Botany Bay: Lyrics and performance

+Mentions of children's games in the late 19th century describe it as a call and response game where others take turns to respond to the singer, with a prohibition of predetermined taboo words, typically yes, no, black, white, grey and sometimes other colours.
+The child playing the soldier may beg items of clothing and then ask what colours they are, or otherwise enter into a conversation in the hope that the child questioned will forget what has been agreed, in which case they must pay a forfeit or in some versions take on the role of the soldier.

 Origin and variations

 G. K. Chesterton wrote of the poem as a "beggars' rhyme" during his childhood in late nineteenth-century London, and quoted the words as thus:

-Here comes a poor soldier from Botany Bay:

-What have you got to give him to-day?

-Mentions of children's games in the late 19th century indicate a variation involving the prohibition of predetermined taboo words.
-The words forbidden are typically 'Yes', 'No', 'Black, 'White', and sometimes other colours.
-The child playing the soldier may beg items of clothing and then ask what colours they are, or otherwise enter into a conversation in the hope that the child questioned will forget what has been agreed, in which case they must pay a forfeit.

 Various other games incorporating the rhyme emerged in the twentieth century, most local adaptations that replaced the "old soldier from Botany Bay" with an "old woman from Botany Bay."